-- Find out why the journalist is calling you. - Where are they from? - What are they reporting on? - Why are they reporting this now what is their 'angle'? - Who else have they spoken to? - What types of questions do they want answered? - Can they send you the press release/paper/report they are working from? - Get their contact details a direct telephone number and email address.
+- Where are they from? - What are they reporting on? - Why are they reporting this now what is their 'angle'? - Who else have they spoken to? - What types of questions do they want answered? - Can they send you the press release/paper/report they are working from?
+Get their contact details - a direct telephone number and email address.
 When is their deadline?
 If you need time to gather your thoughts or read over material, find out if you can call back in a reasonable timeframe.
 Contact your institution's communications team/manager.
 Prepare the three most important points you want to get across in your interview.

-Call the journalist back within the timeframe promised. - When talking to them, make sure you say your three points (most important first) and only comment further if you feel comfortable doing so. - Let the journalists know your availability for the rest of the day.
+Call the journalist back within the timeframe promised.
+When talking to them, make sure you say your three points (most important first) and only comment further if you feel comfortable doing so.
+Let the journalists know your availability for the rest of the day.
 Give them your mobile number where appropriate.
 Adapted from 'Standing up for Science' media checklist.
-Credit: Sense About Science and Dr Claire Bithell, UK Science Media Centre

-Message planning worksheet
+Credit: Sense About Science and Dr Claire Bithell, UK Science Media Centre Message planning worksheet Step 1 Communication objective What is the desired outcome or action you would like to see as a result of this interview?
+Step 2 Target audience Who are you trying to reach?

-Step 2 Target au dience Who are you trying - ages (with supporting most important points you facts) want to convey to this audience?
-What are the three Step 4 Restate k nost important points you What are the three Step 4 Restate k nost important points you want to convey to this audience?
+Step 3 Key messages (with supporting facts) What are the three most important points you want to convey to this audience?
+Step 4 Restate key message In one brief sentence, summarise the main point you want to communicate. smc.nz/savvy Survival strategies Before the interview Watch/listen to the programme you are going to be on so you understand its style.

-Survival strategies

-Before the interview

-Watch/listen to the programme you are going to be on so you understand its style.

 Check with the journalist whether you will be debating anyone, or taking calls from the public.
 Remember the exchange is likely to be short, so practise ways of summarising the issue, the main facts, and your position in a way that a non-scientific audience will understand.
 Scan media and social media to know where the public debate is up to on the issue, and to understand why you have been asked to comment at this time.
 Anticipate questions you might be asked and rehearse good answers to them.
 Have references and facts at your fingertips, including 'big picture' statistics from major reports and trusted organisations.
 Research the opposing point of view (e.g. by checking out interest group websites) so you know and can refute arguments.
 If possible, negotiate to have the discussion on your own terms, not at a time or place that puts you at a disadvantage.
 Ask for a pre-recorded rather than live interview, if possible.
 Ask what the general line of questioning is likely to be.

-During the interview

-Express your informed opinion, clearly signposted (e.g. "Based on the available evidence, my view is that...").
+During the interview Express your informed opinion, clearly signposted (e.g. "Based on the available evidence, my view is that...").
 Don't waste time responding point-by-point to misleading questions or assertions.
 When faced with an adversarial argument or conspiracy theory, acknowledge it, refute it briefly, and then move the discussion back to your main message.
 Confront emotive defences with emotive arguments.

 Focus on what scientists do know, and put areas of uncertainty in context.
 Stay calm and sure of your ground.

 Be alert for selective use of data, unsubstantiated claims, anecdotal evidence and strongly emotional arguments.
+16

 "Your research means everything to you, but you'll need to explain to me as a journalist, and to our readership, why it matters to them, why it's important in their life.
 Be passionate about it - that's really contagious."

+JOANNA WANE

+SENIOR FEATURE WRITER, NZ HERALD